narolaharsh/nonGR-pycbc/README.md

 The master branch already had the nonGR params dchi* in the waveform.py and parameter.py.
 They are also input parameters in the get_td_waveform and get_fd_waveform.

+Their notaion is dchi*, our notation is deltaChi*

 ![GW150914](https://raw.githubusercontent.com/gwastro/pycbc-logo/master/pycbc_logo_name.png)